-Bursa Suq Al-Sila' (BSAS), our commodity Murabahah platform, creates opportunities for entities such as Amanah Ikhtiar Malaysia and cooperative societies participating in BSAS to offer and provide Shariah-compliant and cost-effective financing and ArRahnu Tawarruq facilities to underbanked segments of the community.
+Investment Trusts (REIT) and ETFs with Waqf Features on 12 May 2023, to provide clarity and quick Bursa Suq Al-Sila' (BSAS), our commodity Murabahah platform, creates opportunities for entities such answers to common questions from the public in relation to the listed REITs and ETFs with waqf features. as Amanah Ikhtiar Malaysia and cooperative societies participating in BSAS to offer and provide Shariah-compliant and cost-effective financing and ArRahnu Tawarruq facilities to underbanked Series of Dialogue Sessions on Shariah-compliant Investment segments of the community.